-Published essays on themes of erased place and digital exchange of photographs are featured in Picturing the Family: Media, Narrative, Memory edited by Silke Arnold de Simine and Joanne Leal (Bloomsbury, London, 2018); Home/Land: Women, Citizenship, Photographies edited by Marion Arnold and Marsha Meskimmon (Liverpool University Press, 2016), True North: From Documentation to Rewriting History (Timespan, Helmsdale Heritage and Arts Society, 2016), and The Photograph and The Album: Histories, Practices, Futures edited by Jonathan Carson, Rosie Miller & Theresa Wilkie (MuseumsEtc, 2013).
+Published essays are featured in Picturing the Family: Media, Narrative, Memory edited by Silke Arnold de Simine and Joanne Leal (Bloomsbury, London, 2018); Home/Land: Women, Citizenship, Photographies edited by Marion Arnold and Marsha Meskimmon (Liverpool University Press, 2016); True North: From Documentation to Rewriting History (Timespan, Helmsdale Heritage and Arts Society, 2016), and The Photograph and The Album: Histories, Practices, Futures edited by Jonathan Carson, Rosie Miller & Theresa Wilkie (MuseumsEtc, 2013).

 Nicky is also Reader in Contemporary Photographic Practice at the Glasgow School of Art.
 A co-coordinator of the GSA’s Reading Landscape research group, she also co-coordinates The Family Ties Network, a research group of artists, filmmakers and writers who explore memory, space, place and the family in photography and moving image.
 Network news can also be found on the FTN Facebook page.